 When my children were small right before a little prayer at bedtime I would tell them to to tell me three good things about their day.
 Over time this became 3 things you are grateful for.
 It always ended the day with feeling of warmth and a smile.
-I am sure such positivity helped their sleep and am equally certain it has helped shape them in the the largely positive and appreciative young people they are today.
+I am sure such positivity helped their sleep.
+I am equally certain it has helped shape them in the the largely positive and appreciative young people they are today.

-One summer I began a gratitude scrap book with my daughter (this is an old video!) and I was blown away by the simplicity of the things that made her day and the things that had truly mattered to her.
+One summer I began a gratitude scrap book with my daughter (this is an old video!)
+I was blown away by the simplicity of the things that made her day and the things that had truly mattered to her.

 Gestures of kindness from her brother, an ice-cream, a little paddle in the pool, such simple seemingly important things were the things she cherished most.
 What a lesson for me as her mother and how good for me to know.